webartistse/funko-showcase-workshop/WEBSITE.md

   ![Clone the repo](https://doimages.nyc3.cdn.digitaloceanspaces.com/GitHub/funko-showcase-workshop/4-Website/clonerepo.png)

 ## 4.3 Add Your Connection String & Database Information
-1. In the root folder of your project, create a new file named `.env`.
+1. In the root folder of your project, find a file named `.envsample`.
+2. Rename this file to `.env`.
-2. Open this file, and copy & paste this text into the file, and add your specific details.
+3. Open this file, and copy & paste this text into the file, and add your specific details.
     ```bash
     MONGODB_URI=
     DATABASE_NAME=
     COLLECTION_NAME=
     ```
-3. MONGODB_URI should be your full connection string that we created in step 2.2, including your password.
+4. MONGODB_URI should be your full connection string that we created in step 2.2, including your password.
 Add this after the "=".
-4. DATABASE_NAME should be the name of your database.
+5. DATABASE_NAME should be the name of your database.
 We recommended using ```funko-database```.
 Add this after the "=".
-5. COLLECTION_NAME should be the name of your collection.
+6. COLLECTION_NAME should be the name of your collection.
 We recommended using ```funko-collection```.
 Add this after the "=".
-6. Save your file.
+7. Save your file.

 ## 4.3 Install Dependencies